vishalbhardwaj26/hw-rest-express-nodejs/readme.md

 ## What else you can learn from it
 * restful APIs in nodejs platform (get,post,put,patch,delete)
+* node js server without using express. publish pages using http functions
+    * run: node appwithoutexpress.
+    * Type in browser: localhost:8081/testpage.html
+    * You can also access the page from client.js by running "node client"" in another terminal.
 * used express to publish rest APIs
 * Plug it with local mongo db server.
 * how to use mongoose to define document schema and used it as model